wlonk/arcadia/arcadia.md

 > accept and which they're willing to spend resources to overcome.

 > Of course, you can and should _also_ prompt them to action with requests,
 > demands, expectations from NPCs!
+This is crucial.
+Make NPCs expect things of
+> the PCs, make them demand and assume.
+Make them plead, request, impose.
+Only
+> by doing this will you be able to prompt the PCs to spend tokens, allowing
+> you to wheel around with the occasional "that won't be so easy"!

 In each moment of uncertainty, answer (for yourself) two questions:

-  * How is this hard?
+  - How is this hard?
 Is it because of conflicted feelings, acting out of place, physical difficulty, or something else?
-  * How is this risky?
+  - How is this risky?
 What might happen in the worst case?
 Maybe the PC will feel worse, a relationship will be strained, a misunderstanding will arise, the PC will develop a bad reputation, someone will be out a large sum of money, or something else.